 Driving Under the Influence

-We adopt a methodical six stage process to safeguard your licence.
+We adopt a methodical six stage process to avoid a driving ban

 Driving under the influence (the section 4 offence) is different from driving with excess alcohol (the section 5 offence) as the police do not need to show you were above the legal limit.